ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 <img class="image right" alt="Junit + Java Image" src="/img/2019-Kickstarter-Trajectory-2019-light/unit-testing.jpg" />

-We got an introduction to Unit Testing in java from [Maarten Casteels](/author/maarten-casteels).
+We got an introduction to Unit Testing in Java from [Maarten Casteels](/author/maarten-casteels).

 #### The red line:

 - Goals of Testing
-- What to Test
+- What to test
 - Fixtures
 - Mocks
 - Assertions